Brickendonbury: Early history

 The Brickendonbury Hoard was a hoard of Roman Denarii found at the Brickendonbury Estate between 1893 and 1895.

 There seems to have been activity here during the times of Roman Britain, the extent to which has not yet been determined beyond ritual wells possibly belonging to the Catuvellauni or later people groups.
 There are extensive Roman sites nearby, including Verulamium to the east, and Stane Street, which joined Verulamium to Camulodunum.
 Ermine Street, which ran from Londinium to Eboracum is also roughly a half-mile away from the Parish boundary.

 Between 1893 and 1895, while conducting drainage works on the moat that surrounded the estate, 430 Roman Denarii coins were found by the property owner George Pearson and evaluated by Antiquarian archaeologists.
-Collectively, they were called the Brickendonbury Hoard, and they contained the likenesses of; Commodus, Pertinax, Severus Alexander, Julia Domna, Caracalla, Plautilla, Geta, Diadumenian, Elagabalus, Julia Paula, Aquilia Severa, Julia Soaemias, Julia Maesa, Severus Alexander, Julia Mamaea, Orbiana, Maximinus, Maximus, Pupienus, Gordian III, Philip I, Philip II, Trajan Decius, Etruscilla, and Herennius.
+Collectively, they were called the Brickendonbury Hoard, and they contained the likenesses of Commodus, Pertinax, Severus Alexander, Julia Domna, Caracalla, Plautilla, Geta, Diadumenian, Elagabalus, Julia Paula, Aquilia Severa, Julia Soaemias, Julia Maesa, Severus Alexander, Julia Mamaea, Orbiana, Maximinus, Maximus, Pupienus, Gordian III, Philip I, Philip II, Trajan Decius, Etruscilla, and Herennius.
 Soon afterwards, in February 1896, George Pearson was inducted into the Royal Numismatic Society and a paper on the finds were read aloud to the group in attendance.
 However, the bulk of the Brickendonbury Hoard was stolen from the Hertford Museum not long after being documented and photographed.
 Coins claiming to be from the Hoard occasionally appear online on coin collecting markets.

-The name Brickendonbury, however, is etymologically descended from the Saxon era, broken down into its three distinct parts: Brica, being the name of an Anglo Saxon king or nobleman; don, meaning hill; and bury, being a medieval word for manor house.
+The name Brickendonbury is etymologically descended from the Saxon era, broken down into its three distinct parts: Brica, being the name of an Anglo Saxon king or nobleman; don, meaning hill; and bury, a medieval word for manor house.
 Hence, the name Brickendonbury means "The House at the hill belonging to Brica."
-Brica’s estate likely stretched from the River Lea in the north, an ideal location for a mill, to the wooded lands in the south near Brickendon Brook, which would have supplied timber, fuel, and game.
+Brica's estate likely stretched from the River Lea in the north, an ideal location for a mill, to the wooded lands in the south near Brickendon Brook, which would have supplied timber, fuel, and game.